kjlubick/L-Puzzle_Solver/for3dPrinting/README.md

 ![a game in progress](../images/in_progress.jpg)

 These STL files can be printed out to make one yourself.
+Unlike the "theoretical" game, the 3d-printed ones have an integrated peg, rather than a whole.
+This makes it fit better together.

 A typical print will involve:

 - 1 x [L-puzzle_board.stl](https://tinkercad.com/things/2YUs7paEJ9M)